 They are marking boundaries

-Even when your cat is not threatened by other animals, they might want to mark boundaries.
-It’s just their way of showing that this area belongs to them.
-In this case, they might spray around places like their eating area, their litter box, their bed and their favorite couch.
-In the same name of marking boundaries when you buy new furniture or any other objects, your cat might spray them to both mark boundaries and make sure that the furniture smells like them.
+Even when your cat is not threatened by other animals, he might want to mark boundaries.
+It’s just his way of showing that this area belongs to him.
+In this case, he might spray around places like his eating area, his litter box, his bed or his favorite couch.
+In the same name of marking boundaries when you buy new furniture or any other objects, your cat might spray them to both mark boundaries and make sure that the furniture smells like him.

 Tips to end the spraying